Piano Concerto No. 14 (Mozart): I. Allegro vivace

+The first movement begins in a time signature, an unusual feature among Mozart's 23 original piano concertos.
+Among them, only this concerto, and Nos.
+11 and 24 open with a movement in this time signature.

 The first phrase of this concerto begins ambiguously.
 A unison E♭ followed by a C, then a G, is followed by the dominant chord's leading tone (A♮) trilled up to the dominant, B♭.
 This progression seems to suggest a dominant cadence in the dominant key of B♭.
 In other words, C minor to F to B♭ (ii – V – I in B♭).
 There is an immediate modulation, through a fiery C-minor passage, into B♭ major.
 Here a possible second theme is heard, played by strings, winds not coming in until its later strain (near the modulation back into E♭).

-The first movement ventures off from the normal conception of the concerto.
-Usually, when it comes time for the cadenza at the end of the recapitulation, the soloists will have a cadential trill on the tonic after which the orchestra will play part of the ritornello leading to the cadential I64, at which point the soloists performs the cadenza.
-However, instead of the trill being accompanied by strings, it is interrupted by them on the second beat and ends up resolving to C minor.
-Shortly thereafter, however, the I64 arrives and the cadenza begins and everything continues on as normal.
+II.
+Andantino

+The second movement, in B♭ major, combines a three-part variation and sonata rondo form.
+Its second theme is in F major, and the middle part modulates briefly to B minor.

 III.
 Allegro ma non troppo

-(Girdlestone 1964) writes that the gait of this finale is "neither that of a gallop, nor of a race, nor even of a dance, but just of a swinging walk, swift and regular, and the virtue of its refrain, with its sketchy outline and its 'sillabato' diction... rests in its rhythm rather than in its melody."
+Cuthbert Girdlestone writes that the gait of this finale is "neither that of a gallop, nor of a race, nor even of a dance, but just of a swinging walk, swift and regular, and the virtue of its refrain, with its sketchy outline and its 'sillabato' diction... rests in its rhythm rather than in its melody."
 Further, he notes that while this rondo can be divided into contrasting sections, the appearance on the page is very different from what falls on the ear, which is almost monothematic: "When, score in hand, one notes each return of the first subject... it is possible to pick out the four expositions of the [rondo] refrain and the three couplets... but on hearing it one's impression is that the refrain never leaves the stage."